nick-moyer/seed-sentinel/README.md

 Expected Result:
 1. Go logs the request and saves to seed.db.
-2. Python asks Ollama ("Is 15% moisture bad for a Coneflower?").
+2. Python asks Ollama ("Is 15% moisture bad for a tomato?").
 3. Ollama responds "Yes, critical."
 4. Your phone buzzes (via Ntfy) with the alert.